benb116/Etch/README.md

 * RPi files for the server and motor/sensor integration
 * Python scripts for generating art files from images

-###Hardware
+### Hardware

-Lineograph is built around a Raspberry Pi connected to a TV and two stepper motors.
+Etch is built around a Raspberry Pi connected to a TV and two stepper motors.
 The Pi is connected to a custom breakout board that links with two other custom boards mounted to the back of the motors.

 The motor boards serve two functions: